The Ultimate Flex

 April 03, 2024

 I recently moved from a place with very rich people who are obsessed with money and status, to a new place with rich people who are obsessed with money and status.
-I think it’s pretty drilled into US/Wester culture at this point.
+I think it’s pretty drilled into US/Western culture at this point.
 It’s a focus on individualism and achievement, instead of community and self transcendance.

 This is a trap I’ve consistently fallen into in the past, and it feels almost natural for us as humans to want to flex (Gen Z speak for “show off”) our success and peacock a bit.
 I find myself in a constant battle between my fast-car-big-house-money-driven self and my slow-down-simplify-everything self.